TristanLee187/CPJava/README.md

 # CPJava
-All the Java code I've written for CP related things, from practice to competition rounds (mostly the former).
+All the Java code I've written for Competitive Programming related things, from practice to competition rounds (mostly the former).